-In support of the CFWI, the CFWI Environmental Measures Team used a wetland edge elevation (WE) as a high water level indicator based on assessment of water level records, aerial photography, observed hydrologic indicator and soils (CFWI-EMT, 2013, 2020).
+In support of the CFWI, the CFWI Environmental Measures Team used a wetland edge elevation (WE) as a high-water level indicator based on assessment of water level records, aerial photography, observed hydrologic indicators and soils (CFWI-EMT, 2013, 2020).
 Using data from 2006-2011 for sites in Lake, Orange, Osceola, Pasco, Polk, and Seminole counties, 10 "unstressed" plains wetlands had an average WE-P50 of 1.26 feet (range: 0.68 to 1.95 feet), while 8 "stressed" wetlands had an average WE-P50 of 3.91 feet (range -1.29 to -6.69 feet) (Bays et al., 2013).
 Plains wetlands can include cypress domes, marshes, wet prairies, and other types of mesic wetlands located within a flatwoods landscape.

 Applying the SWFWMD (1999b) crossing point method to compare stressed and unstressed plains wetlands, a WE-P50 difference of 1.8 feet is identified as the threshold separating unstressed and stressed plains wetlands (MacIntyre, 2018).
 The relationship of WE to NP for plains wetlands is not currently known, the hydrogeology of the CFWI area differs from that of the NTB area, and the plains wetlands include wetlands other than cypress domes.
-However, the CFWI WE-P50 difference threshold closely matches the NTB NP-P50 difference threshold (both 1.8 feet), and the unstressed average WE-P50 difference (1.3 feet) approximates the average unstressed NP-P50 difference (about 1.0 feet; see section on "Hydrologic Behavior of Unimpacted Cypress Domes").
-Therefore, qualitatively, the WE and NP appear to represent a similar high-water level.
+Nevertheless, the CFWI WE-P50 difference threshold closely matches the NTB NP-P50 difference threshold (both 1.8 feet), and the unstressed average WE-P50 difference (1.3 feet) approximates the average unstressed NP-P50 difference (about 1.0 feet; see section on "Hydrologic Behavior of Unimpacted Cypress Domes").
+Therefore, qualitatively, the WE and NP appear to represent a similar highwater level.
+However, until further detailed analyses are completed to quantify the relationship between the CFWI WE-P50 and NTB NP-P50 differences, these two values cannot be considered synonymous, and any comparisons between them must be considered as only qualitative.